kblok/kblok.github.io/_posts/2020-12-04-playwright-sharp-monthly-dec-2020.md

 ## The first approach

-The first approach was to embed the drivers inside the dll.
+The first approach was to embed the drivers inside the PlaywrightSharp.dll.
 When you call `Playwright.CreateAsync`.
-We would extract the driver for your platform and copy it to your bin folder.
+We would extract the driver for your platform and copy it to your working directory.
 Then you would need to call `Playwright.InstallAsync` to install the browsers if required.

 This approach had a few downsides.
-First, We were shipping 60MB DLL files.
+First, We were shipping a 60mb DLL file.
 We could say: "ok, but we need those drivers".
 But you needed only the driver for your platform, not all the drivers.
 This approach also prevented us from shipping platform-specific libraries, e.g., for .NET 5.
 Second, we were writing files in runtime.
 That's not ideal.
 We have the risk of not being able to write to disk in some scenarios.
-Last, we were doing install tasks in runtime, in production. `Playwright.InstallAsync` would cause the first call to your app to take a few minutes to download all the browsers.
+Last, we were doing install tasks in runtime.
+If you were using it in production, `Playwright.InstallAsync` would cause the first call to your app to take a few minutes to download all the required browsers.
 Not ideal at all.

 We tried to remove the need for the `InstallAsync` task with a dotnet tool.
-It did the work.
-The potential problem there is that the dotnet tool was downloading the browsers for the version referenced in the tool, which might not be the same as the version needed for your app.
+It did the work, but the potential problem there was that the dotnet tool was downloading the browsers for the version referenced in the tool, which might not be the same as the version your app needed.

 There should be a better way.